I'll correct that grammar—seriously.

 I graduated with a History Teaching degree, which required extensive writing courses that I thoroughly enjoyed.
 Grammar and editing books pique my downtime interest as much as historical fiction and political thrillers!
 I've been proofreading and editing for years and decided to build a business doing what I love!

 It's been my pleasure to assist published authors, first-time authors, blog writers, and corporations.
 I can't wait to assist you!

-Editing is the broad term for several steps of grammatically and structurally reviewing various written projects.
+Editing is the broad term for grammatically and structurally reviewing various written projects.
 All of these editing levels maintain the author's voice.

 Developmental editing is the first round of editing a book and involves reviewing the overall structure, tone, direction, and character development, typically before the manuscript is finished.
 Targeted audience and marketability are also taken into consideration and adjusted as necessary.
-This may take months to complete, but it will maintain the author's voice throughout the process.
+This may take months to complete, but it will develop and organize the direction and content of the story.

-Copyediting involves reviewing grammar and punctuation, double-checking important facts, ensuring consistency of details and timelines, and verifying the accuracy of the table of contents, figures, indexes, etc., as well as any copyright issues.
+Copyediting involves reviewing all grammar and punctuation, double-checking important facts, ensuring consistency of details and timelines, and verifying the accuracy of the table of contents, figures, indexes, etc., as well as any copyright issues.
 This is the most commonly needed form of editing for most documents.